arjan-tools/docs/docs.md

 Arjan Optimize helps you optimize all of your static assets with a single command.
 It takes into account several of the modern web dev directives and uses some of the most popular node modules for minification/compression of assets with a couple of neat features of its own.

-## What is minification and why should i use it?
+## What is minification and why should I use it?

-Most CDN’s like Cloudfront, allow you to compress file off the fly using GZIP.
+Most CDN’s like Cloudfront, allow you to compress files off the fly using GZIP.
 So why should you minify?
 Essentially minification and compression are two different techniques that can be used to reduce file size.
-One technique doesnt override the the other and for optimal result you should use both.
-If you want to learn more about minification/gzip compression and their differences, CSS Tricks’s Chris Coyier gives a great exaplanation in this [article](https://css-tricks.com/the-difference-between-minification-and-gzipping/).
+One technique does not override the other and for optimal results you should use both.
+If you want to learn more about minification/gzip compression and their differences, CSS Tricks’s Chris Coyier gives a great explanation in this [article](https://css-tricks.com/the-difference-between-minification-and-gzipping/).

 ## features
-1. easy installation
+1. Easy installation
-2. compresses images to jpg/png/tiff/webp
+2. Compresses images to jpg/png/tiff/webp
-3. minifies svg
+3. Minifies svg
-4. converts images from any format to webp
+4. Converts images from any format to webp
-5. automatically replaces img tags in HTML
+5. Automatically replaces img tags in HTML

 ## How it works